The Best Maternity Bras, According to Pregnant Moms

-- Some reviewers say to order a size up for the best fit
+- Some reviewers say to order a size up

 Let’s face it: An underwire bra can often provide an additional level of support that wireless bras simply can’t.
 Unfortunately, very few underwire bras are designed with maternity in mind.
 But if you’re on the hunt for an underwire bra that will work for pregnancy, look no further than the wildly popular Classic Nursing Bra from ThirdLove, which features a flexible wire that will move with your pregnant body.
 This bra was designed with both comfort and functionality in mind, so it’s no wonder our product tester gave it 5 out of 5 for comfort and support.
 “This bra is extremely comfortable,” she says.
 “The material of the cups and bands is so soft.
 I’ve even fallen asleep in it and it didn’t leave any impressions or aggravate me.”